 Buy A Book!

 You can find a feature on the notorious ‘drug party’ episode of Gerald Harper’s post-Adam Adamant Lives! vehicle Hadleigh in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.
+There’s also more about BBC Detective Themes in Top Of The Box Vol. 2, available in paperback here or from the Kindle Store here.

 Alternately, if you’re just feeling generous, you can buy me a coffee here.
 Apparently they do really good ones in that there ‘Swinging London’.